bernardpeh/practical-symfony-3/manuscript/Chapter_1.md

 ## Using the Command Line

 I suggest you to get comfortable with the command line.
-Many modern day frameworks uses command line to automate tasks.
+Many modern day frameworks use command line to automate tasks.
 In this book, I'll be using a lot of command line but I suggest you not to memorise them.
 Always type "app/console" to see the options and then narrow in from there.

 For example, your app/console might look like this (doesn't matter if it doesn't at this point):